 43 If the contamination comes back and breaks out in the house after he has taken out the stones and after he has scraped the house and after it was plastered, 44 then the priest shall come in and look, and if the contamination has spread in the house, it is a destructive mildew in the house.
 It is unclean.

 45 He shall break down the house, its stones, and its timber, and all the house’s mortar.
 He shall carry them out of the city into an unclean place.

 46 Moreover he who goes into the house while it is shut up shall be unclean until the evening.
 47 He who lies down in the house shall wash his clothes, and he who eats in the house shall wash his clothes.”

 Cleansing a Home

 30 The apostles gathered together around Jesus and reported to him, all the things they had done and what they had taught.
-31 He said to them, “Come apart into a deserted place, and rest awhile.”
-For there were many coming and going, and they had no leisure so much as to eat.
+31 He said to them, “Come apart into a deserted place and rest awhile,” for there were many coming and going, and they had no leisure so much as to even eat.
 32 They went away in the boat to a deserted place by themselves.

 33 And many people saw them leaving and recognized him and ran there on foot from all the cities, arriving ahead of them.
-34 And Jesus, when came out, saw a great multitude, and was moved with compassion toward them, because they were like sheep without a shepherd, and he began to teach them many things.
-35 When it was late in the day, his disciples came to him, and said, “This is a remote place, and it is late in the day.
-36 Send them away, that they may go into the surrounding country and villages, and buy themselves bread, for they have nothing to eat.”
+34 And Jesus, when he came out, saw a great multitude and was moved with compassion toward them because they were like sheep without a shepherd, and he began to teach them many things.
+35 When it was late in the day, his disciples came to him and said, “This is a remote place, and it is late in the day.
+36 Send them away, that they may go into the surrounding country and villages and buy themselves bread, for they have nothing to eat.”

 37 But he answered them, “Give them something to eat.”

-They asked him, “Shall we go and buy two hundred denarii worth of bread, and give them something to eat?”
+They asked him, “Shall we go and buy 200 silver coins worth of bread, and give them something to eat?”

 38 He said to them, “How many loaves do you have?
 Go see.”